fabianschuiki/llhd/doc/LANGUAGE.md

     %result = phi T [%v1, %bb1], ..., [%vN, %bbN]

 The `phi` instruction is used to implement the φ node in the SSA graph representing the function or process.
-It produces on of its arguments `%v1` to `%vN` as a result depending on which basic block control flow originated from upon entering the `phi` instruction's basic block.
+It produces one of its arguments `%v1` to `%vN` as a result depending on which basic block control flow originated from upon entering the `phi` instruction's basic block.

 - `T` can be any type.
 - `%v1` to `%vN` must be of type `T`.
-- `%bb1` to `%bbN` must be a basic block label.
+- `%bb1` to `%bbN` must be basic block labels.
 - `%result` is of type `T`.
 - The instruction must provide a value for every predecessor of its containing basic block.